What is delayed (or optimal) cord clamping (DCC)?

 The benefits of delayed cord clamping include:

-- increased amount of stem cells, which helps with your baby’s growth and helps with their immune system.
+- an increased amount of stem cells, which helps with your baby’s growth and helps with their immune system.

 When is delayed (or optimal) cord clamping not recommended?